Attention Artist-in-Residence Applicants

 Artists were also required to provide the copyright for this artwork to the National Park Service.
 The National Park Service will not allow the commercial use of any donated artwork once it is selected and accessioned into the Park's permanent museum collection.
 Artwork may be used in exhibits and for educational purposes by Rocky Mountain National Park's nonprofit cooperating association for their products.

 These creative works are exhibited as frequently as possible and shared with the public through other appropriate means.
 Artwork not on display is stored in the park's secure, environmentally controlled museum storage facility.

 A jury panel of professional artists will select one or more pieces of visual artwork from the previous year's donations, to become part of the park's permanent museum collection.

 Selection is based on artistic caliber, the artwork's ability to communicate the values and processes of Rocky Mountain National Park, and to meet the needs and scope of the park's art collection.

-The Artist-In-Residence Program aspires to share with the public the scenic beauty and stories of Rocky Mountain National Park through the world of art.
+The Artist-In-Residence Program aspired to share with the public the scenic beauty and stories of Rocky Mountain National Park through the world of art.

 Threefold Purpose of the Artist-In-Residence Program

 The finished artwork would characterize Rocky Mountain National Park for present and future generations, and offer the park visitor and the general public an opportunity to see our heritage through the eyes and ears of the contributing artists, thereby fulfilling one of the program’s main purposes.

 Another aim of the program was to ensure the preservation of the William Allen White Cabin, a historic structure within Rocky Mountain National Park.
 Built in 1887, this home was set aside in 1984 to house Artist-In-Residence participants.